National Aggregator of University Research Capability Data on RLA

 The Response

-Leveraging the ARDC Research Link Australia (RLA) platform, this project is being piloted to develop an efficient and effective data transmission methodology that other Australian universities can adopt in the future.
+Leveraging the ARDC Research Link Australia (RLA) platform, this project piloted the development of an efficient and effective data transmission methodology that other Australian universities can adopt in the future.
 It is designed to promote, showcase, and encourage sharing and reuse of data on research capabilities (e.g. research projects, expertises) across the broader research ecosystem by leveraging coordinated efforts and connections within the funded research and development sector.

 The RLA’s primary objective is to create a comprehensive, standardised and shared research capability information platform that connects researchers and innovators.
 This initiative includes developing methodologies for sharing research capability data between organisations and providing an information infrastructure to support the development and operation of other platforms and services.
 The RLA will serve as a valuable information aggregation and dissemination facility.

-In this partnership project, participating universities will collaborate on developing shared tools related to the appropriate use of the RLA dataset.
-This collaboration will significantly enhance the value proposition for universities by not only increasing the visibility of their research and industry activities but also by deriving new and diverse analytical insights from the consolidated data.
+In this partnership project, participating universities collaborated on developing shared tools related to the appropriate use of the RLA dataset.
+This collaboration aimed to significantly enhance the value proposition for universities by not only increasing the visibility of their research and industry activities but also by deriving new and diverse analytical insights from the consolidated data.

-This partnership project’s primary goal is to validate the use of commercially available off-the-shelf software as an effective and efficient method for gathering, transmitting, and utilising data.
-This approach will help build the foundations and value of the RLA platform, which is intended to become the Australian university-industry collaboration data portal.
-The data foundations will be constructed from existing research funding data sourced from the three partner universities.
+This partnership project’s primary goal was to validate the use of commercially available off-the-shelf software as an effective and efficient method for gathering, transmitting, and utilising data.
+This approach helped build the foundations and value of the RLA platform, which is intended to become the Australian university-industry collaboration data portal.
+The data foundations were constructed from existing research funding data sourced from the three partner universities.

-While data could potentially be collected from any university within the Australian research sector, this specific project will focus on information provision supported by and driven by the partner universities.
-Each institution will make independent decisions regarding the exposure of their institutional profiles and the information transferred from their funding management solutions.
+While data could potentially be collected from any university within the Australian research sector, this specific project focused on information provision supported by and driven by the partner universities.
+Each institution made independent decisions regarding the exposure of their institutional profiles and the information transferred from their funding management solutions.

 Who Will Benefit

-By increasing the visibility and accessibility of research funding information, this project will create a more interconnected and efficient research landscape.
-It will provide significant value to a diverse range of stakeholders, including:
+By increasing the visibility and accessibility of research funding information, this project sought to create a more interconnected and efficient research landscape.
+It aimed to provide significant value to a diverse range of stakeholders, including:

-All stakeholders interested in utilising university research expertise and activity data to better structure collaborative activities will greatly benefit from this project.
+All stakeholders interested in utilising university research expertise and activity data to better structure collaborative activities are expected to greatly benefit from this project.

-- University senior management could get strategic insights for decision making and resource allocation.
+• University senior management can get strategic insights for decision making and resource allocation.

-- Government policy makers could get insight on industry research activity with universities.
+• Government policy makers can get insight on industry research activity with universities.

-As the developer of the RLA platform, the ARDC could benefit from:
+As the developer of the RLA platform, the ARDC has benefited from:

 Our Partners